Machine Customers

 Configuring the Machine Customers

 1. If not yet done, follow the Contextual E-Commerce guide.
-This is the basis on which a more advanced sales experience can be built on.
+This is the basis on which a more advanced sales experience can be built.

-2. Within the thing definition create a Wear Metric, this will be used to monitor the status of a machine part (e.g. Blade Group) subject to wear and tear.
+2. Within the thing definition, create a Wear Metric, which will be used to monitor the status of a machine part (e.g. Blade Group) subject to wear and tear.

-3. By creating a wear metric, the Console will automatically create additional elements, you can customize according to your needs.
+3. By creating a wear metric, the Console will automatically create additional elements that you can customize according to your needs.

-1. Operation Event: the event activated when the wear status reaches the 100% of designed usage of the part (e.g. 100 working hours).
+1. Operation Event: the event is activated when the wear status reaches 100% of the designed usage of the part (e.g. 100 working hours).

 This event replaces the previous one (which is historicized), and provides the user with a higher level of attention due to the risk that the machine may break down.

-3. Replacement Action: the action activated on both the previous events, and that suggest the user to change the worn part.
+3. Replacement Action: the action is activated on both the previous events, and requires the user to change the worn part.

 4. Into the Spare Part References (e.g. Bandsaw Blade M123) related to the machine part you are monitoring, you must select the Wear Metric and optionally redefine the Max Usage and Tolerance for a specific Product Model.

-This step binds the Spare Parts to the replacement Action, that can suggest their purchase when activated on a machine.
+This step binds the Spare Parts to the replacement Action, which can suggest their purchase when activated on a machine.

-5. In the Customer view of the Thing Definition, you can place the Wear Status widget, that can provide the user with an overview of the machine wear status and quick access to Actions including spare parts to purchase.
+5. In the Customer view of the Thing Definition, you can place the Wear Status widget, which can provide the user with an overview of the machine wear status and quick access to Actions, including spare parts to purchase.